How To Get Old Content Ranking Better

 - Any other way of making new media from the old

 But however great this method is, it cannot be applied to all old content.
-Oftentimes, it makes more sense to get old content rank high rather than using it to create new content.
+Often, it makes more sense to get old content ranked high rather than using it to create new content.

 4 Ways To Make Old Content New Again

-This isn’t a complete list, but I have found these methods easier and most fruitful.
+This isn’t a complete list, but I have found these methods easier and more fruitful.

 1. Check Longer Keyword Phrases

-So maybe your content is struggling to rank for whatever keywords you optimized it for.
+So maybe your content struggles to rank for whatever keywords you optimized it for.
 It’s time to find easier keywords!
 Find phrases that target the long-form search queries.
-They usually have lower competition and are easier to get higher in search results for.
+They usually have lower competition and are easier to get higher in search results.
 Serpstat has a very cool feature letting you discover various alternatives to your current term called “Cluster Research.”
-It shows the list of closely related terms based on how similar their Google search results are.
+It shows the list of closely related words based on how similar their Google search results are.
 The more identical URLs rank for the provided phrases, the closer they are related.
-It’s a great way to discover alternative terms to optimize your content that is struggling to rank.
+It’s a great way to discover alternative terms to optimize your content struggling to rank.

 2. Add Links to Older Content